Dottie Adams Scholarship Fund

 How Do I Apply?

 Complete the Dottie Adams Scholarship Fund Application and attach a copy of the brochure/application for the event and a brief summary describing how attending the conference or event will benefit you and/or others.
 Applications must be received at least 30 days prior to the event (but no more than three months prior to the event) in order to be considered for approval for reimbursement of expenses.
 The Council will respond to requests within 10 business days.
-Applications may be mailed, faxed, hand-delivered or emailed to .
+Applications may be emailed to .

 What Am I Required To Do?
 When Will I Get Reimbursed?